AUTO_RANDOM New in v3.1.0

 Pay attention to the following restrictions when you use AUTO_RANDOM:

-• Specify this attribute for the primary key column ONLY of integer type.
+- Specify this attribute for the primary key column ONLY of integer type.
 Otherwise, an error might occur.
-Refer to Notes for alter-primary-key for exception.
+Refer to Notes for

-• You cannot specify AUTO_RANDOM and AUTO_INCREMENT for the same column at the same time.
+AUTO_RANDOMandAUTO_INCREMENTfor the same column at the same time. - You cannot specify

 Notes for alter-primary-key